wizawu/MeeQo/README.md

 <i>"^@" is null character.</i>
 ^C</code></pre>

 This is how to use MeeQo via **Ncat**.
-You can use most of the programming languages to implement such a client.
+You can implement such a client with a few lines of code in Java or Python, etc.

 *****
 ### Benchmark